Harry-Chen/thu-learn-lib/README.md

 yarn run build
 ```

-You can find the bundled es library in `lib/`.
+You can find the bundled library in `lib/`.

+- `index.js`: ES module entry
+- `index.d.ts`: types file for TypeScript
+- `index.global.js`: IIFE for use in browser

 ## Development in browser